 The World Federation of Hemophilia Congress was a wonderful time, and very informative.
 Representatives from all over the world came to Buenos Aires, Argentina, all last week, to share news, present studies and network.

 One of the most talked about subjects was not gene therapy, but longer acting factor.
-As we mentioned in the February issue of PEN (http://www.kelleycom.com/newsletter.html) it looks like long acting factor will be next on the horizon for new products.
+As we mentioned in the February issue of PEN (https://www.kelleycom.com/newsletter.html) it looks like extended half-life factor will be next on the horizon for new products.
 Of all the companies presenting, Biogen Idec perhaps stole the show.
 The company reported positive results from a Phase I/IIa safety and pharmacokinetic study of its recombinant factor IX protein, called “rFIXFc,” in hemophilia B patients.
 The primary objective of the study was to assess safety, and the product was well tolerated (albeit in a single-dose) with no signs of inhibitor development or antibodies.

 Chief medical officer of hemophilia products at Biogen Idec, is none other than Glenn Pierce, twice president of the National Hemophilia Foundation.
 As president of NHF a long time ago, Glenn pushed hard for gene therapy and was hopeful that it would be found in ten years, and then dampened that hope to in our lifetime.
 For now, it seems we may have found the next best thing: long acting factor.